 Since it’s the time of year when fathers and sons get together, we decided to take a look at the father and son duos in the knife world.
 Let us know in the comments if we made any glaring omissions.

 Michael and Baltazar E. Martinez

-Michael, along with his father Baltazar, invented a number of items over the years, but what they’re best known for is the CRKT Ultima Fixed Blade.
+Michael, along with his father Baltazar, invented a number of items over the years, but what they were best known for was the CRKT Ultima Fixed Blade.
 Michael Martinez is a sculptor, inventor, and martial artist who helped reinvent the fixed blade with the Ultima.